 Harsh fluorescent lighting isn’t comfortable for anyone.
 It hurts people’s eyes, causes headaches and plainly does not look good.

-Replace your overhead lighting with industrial or contemporary floor lamps with cool office decor like these to match the rest of your office decor.
+Replace your overhead lighting with industrial or contemporary floor lamps with cool office decor like these to match the rest of your office decoration ideas.
 This change creates a more open, cohesive space and it looks so much better.

 36. Add a big clock

 Never ask Julie what time is it again.
 Placing a can’t-miss, oversized clock in the center of your workspace is a modern way of keeping track of time and ties your office together – a must have for your office wall decor.